 Best mascara for natural-looking lashes

-Best buildable mascara
+Best precision mascara

-Best vegan mascara
+Best (less expensive) precision mascara

 Best mascara for sensitive eyes